Old House Plumbing Problems: What to Expect and How to Fix Them

 Galvanized Steel Water Supply Pipes

 Galvanized pipes were the standard in American homes from the 1930s through the early 1970s.
-They were coated in zinc to resist rust — but that coating degrades over time, typically within 40 to 50 years.
+They were coated in zinc to resist rust, but that coating degrades over time, typically within 40 to 50 years.
 Once the zinc erodes, the underlying steel begins to rust from the inside out.
+In areas with aggressive water chemistry, failure can happen in as little as 25 to 30 years.

 What happens when galvanized pipes fail: